 Charleston County Assessor's Office

 101 Meeting Street

 Charleston, SC 29401

-Kiplinger's Top 10 ranking shows South Carolina at 9 beating out Florida!
+Kiplinger's Top 10 ranking shows South Carolina as one of the most tax friendly states!

 “Sometimes I feel like I’m an ambassador for people moving here from other states,” said Patrick Cobb, spokesman for AARP South Carolina.
 “They are always looking to our state because of all the (tax) exemptions.”